gbmhunter/blog/content/programming/virtual-machines-and-containers/docker/volumes.md

 $ docker run -it -v my-volume:/root container
 ```

+{{% note %}}
-Note that any existing files in /root/ will be shadowed by this mount.
+Any existing files in `/root/` will be shadowed by this mount.
 This means that you cannot expose pre-existing files that reside in the container to the root system using this method.
+{{% /note %}}

 ## Using A Dockerfile

-Be careful with your placement of the VOLUME command inside a Dockerfile, as it essentially creates an immutable folder structure from that point forwards.
+Be careful with your placement of the `VOLUME` command inside a Dockerfile, as it essentially creates an immutable folder structure from that point forwards.
 Any modifications to the mount directory (or any sub-directory) will not be present when you create a container from the built image.